-Verde Farms signature line is 100% organic, grass-fed and grass-finished beef.
-Our Never Ever line (no antibiotics, EVER) is also 100% grass-fed and grass-finished.
-There are several reasons to choose grass-fed and grass-finished beef, including a number of significant health benefits.
+At Verde, our beef is 100% grass-fed, grass-finished, organic and free-range beef.
+There are several reasons to choose 100% grass-fed, grass-finished beef, including a number of significant health benefits.
 Grass-finished beef is 20% lower in calories than grain-finished beef and has higher levels of Omega-3 fatty acids, CLA’s (Conjugated Linoleic Acid — an essential fatty acid that fights cancer and inhibits body fat), and Vitamins A and E.

-We support sustainable farming practices that prioritize animal welfare.
-ALL of Verde Farms cattle are 100% pasture-raised, with no feedlots EVER.
+At Verde, we support sustainable farming practices that prioritize animal welfare.
+All Verde cattle are 100% pasture-raised, with no feedlots EVER.
 In fact, a Verde Farms cow could graze in an area the size of a football field.
-Compare that to a US feedlot where cattle live in confined pens that house between 100 – 125 animals and allow 125 – 250 square feet per animal.
+Compare that to a feedlot in the U.S. where cattle live in confined pens that house between 100 – 125 animals and allow 125 – 250 square feet per animal.
 Our beef is always antibiotic-free and never contains added hormones.
 And Verde cattle always roam free.
 It’s the Verde way.